-1) Volunteers complete an application form.
-Yes No N/A 2) Backgrounds, experience and skills are carefully reviewed to match volunteers to appropriate assignments.
-Yes No 3) Criminal background checks are conducted on all volunteers who work with children or other vulnerable populations in unsupervised or one on one situations Yes No N/A 4) Position descriptions are used for volunteer assignments.
-Yes No 5) Position descriptions and volunteer applications have been recently reviewed by an attorney or other qualified professional.
-Yes No 6) Volunteers are interviewed prior to being selected.
-Yes No 7) Staff responsible for interviewing potential volunteers are trained in proper interview techniques.
-Yes No 8) Volunteers who drive vehicles are required to be properly licensed and their motor vehicle record has been reviewed.
-Yes No N/A 9) Volunteers are provided appropriate training for their assignments.
-Yes No 10) The paid staff of the organization supervise the volunteers Yes No 11) Volunteers are not placed in situations in which a reasonable person would consider to be dangerous.
-Yes No 12) Volunteers under the age of 18 if used are closely supervised and receive additional training Yes No N/A 13) Informed consent forms are used that are drafted to relieve the organization from inherent risks of certain activities but that do not attempt to excuse the organization from responsibility for its own negligence Yes No N/A 14) When young children are involved in an activity, parental consent forms are used.
-Yes No N/A 15) The organization has insurance to cover the acts, errors and omissions of its volunteers; my organization understands the exceptions and limitations of its insurance coverage Yes No 16) Procedures are in place to respond to an accident or other incident involving a volunteer, including medical procedures, contacting family members and completing an incident report.
+Volunteer Risk Management Assessment 1) Volunteers complete an application form.
+Yes No N/A Backgrounds, experience and skills are carefully reviewed to match volunteers to appropriate assignments.
+No appropriate assignments.
+3) Criminal background checks are conducted on all volunteers who work with children or other vulnerable populations in unsupervised or one on one situations 4) Position descriptions are used for volunteer assignments.
+5) Position descriptions and volunteer applications have been recently reviewed by an attorney or other qualified professional.
+6) Volunteers are interviewed prior to being selected.
+7) Staff responsible for interviewing potential volunteers are trained in proper interview techniques.
+8) Volunteers who drive vehicles are required to be properly licensed and their motor vehicle record has been reviewed.
+9) Volunteers are provided appropriate training for their assignments.
+10) The paid staff of the organization supervise the volunteers 11) Volunteers are not placed in situations in which a reasonable person would No N/A No 5) Position descriptions and volunteer applications have been recently reviewed by an Yes No Yes No 7) Staff responsible for interviewing potential volunteers are trained in proper Yes No Yes No N/A 9) Volunteers are provided appropriate training for their assignments.
+Yes No 10) The paid staff of the organization supervise the volunteers Yes No Volunteers are not placed in situations in which a reasonable person would consider to be dangerous.
+Yes No 3 12) Volunteers under the age of 18 if used are closely supervised and receive additional training No N/A 13) Informed consent forms are used that are drafted to relieve the organization from inherent risks of certain activities but that do not attempt to excuse the organization from responsibility for its own negligence No N/A 14) When young children are involved in an activity, parental consent forms are used.
+No N/A 15) The organization has insurance to cover the acts, errors and omissions of its volunteers; my organization understands the exceptions and limitations of its insurance coverage No 16) Procedures are in place to respond to an accident or other incident involving a volunteer, including medical procedures, contacting family members and completing an incident report.
 Yes No 17) The risk management plan includes identify our potential risk and implanting plans to avoid reduce and control risk.
-Yes No 18) The federal Volunteer Protection Act and its limitations have been reviewed with volunteers.
-Yes No 19) The state laws that address volunteers and nonprofit organization liability have been reviewed and addressed in the risk management plan Yes No 20) If the organization becomes aware of, or is informed of a dangerous or potentially dangerous situation immediate action is taken even if that requires removing a volunteer from an assignment.
-Yes No
+No 18) The federal Volunteer Protection Act and its limitations have been reviewed with volunteers.
+No 19) The state laws that address volunteers and nonprofit organization liability have been reviewed and addressed in the risk management plan No 20) If the organization becomes aware of, or is informed of a dangerous or potentially dangerous situation immediate action is taken even if that requires removing a volunteer from an assignment.
+No